Aetolia-Acarnania: Transportation

-The following years, GR-5 bypassed Messolonghi and Agrinion and GR-38 became connected with paved road with Eurytania and Phthiotida.
+The following years, the EO5 road bypassed Messolonghi and Agrinion and the EO38 became connected with paved road with Eurytania and Phthiotida.
 In the late-1980s, the by-pass of Naupaktos began construction but after paving the road, the signs did not appear and until 1998, it was left unopened.
 In 1999, the road was re-repaired and finally opened to traffic.
 In 2000, the construction of the Rio-Antirio or the Charilaos Trikoupis Bridge connecting the Peloponnese began construction and was opened to traffic in August 2004.
 The superhighway, the Ionia Odos (Ionian Motorway) which will run centrally bypassing communities began construction in 2001 at a part between Messolonghi and the curve, this section remains to be unpaved, the rest of the highway is in plan but the opening date is not yet set.

+Today, there are two motorways in Aetolia-Acarnania: the A5, towards Ioannina and Patras; and the A52, towards Preveza.
+There are also eight national roads: the EO5, EO38, EO40 (a short airport road in Agrinio), EO42 and EO48; as well as the Agios Nikolaos–Actium, Igoumenitsa–Actium and Thermopylae–Antirrio national roads.

 A railway formerly served the places from Kryoneri and Agrinio and served with the ferry with Rio.
 In the 1980s, the service came to an end.